dlandon/zoneminder.machine.learning/README.md

 To access the Zoneminder gui: http://IP:8080/zm or https://IP:8443/zm

 The zmNinja Event Notification Server is accessed at port 9000.
-The event notification server script is located at /config/zmeventnotification/zmeventnotification.pl.
-The initial installation does not use security.
-You can generate a self signed certificate and configure the script to use security.
-When the Zoneminder Docker is started the script is copied to the image and executed.
+Security with a self signed certificate is enabled.
+You may have to install the certificate on iOS devices for the event notification to work properly.

 Changes:
 2018-02-06